MorganBergen/solidity-kubi/lectures/lecture-0/README.md

 This is a programming lecture series, thus most of the work and teaching here will consist of programming and implementing programs on the Ethereum Virtual Machine.
 Execute the instructions, given in this lecture, will focus on deployment on a macOS machine, however you can use a machine with any operating system (Windows, Linux).

 Ethereum-based blockchain programs can be deployed to multiple public networks, test networks, or private networks.
 The following will be the Ethereum-based tools and utilities that are necessary for building our programs.
-The following are the required assets you need to set up your development enviroment for building testing, deploying, & interacting with solidity contracts
+The following are the required assets you need to set up your development enviroment for building testing, deploying, & interacting with solidity contracts.

+In order to derive the most value from this lecture series the following skills are requist:

+1. Experience using the command line tool
+2. Basic knowledge regarding Ethereum protocols and understanding of

+In order to get the most value from the tutorials on this page, the following skills are necessary:

+Experience using the command line
+Basic knowledge about Ethereum and testnets
+Basic knowledge about HTTP and JavaScript

 **What you will need for this lecture series**: